kebaldwi/ansible_lab_v1/LabFlow.md

 ![json](./images/pod_diagram.png?raw=true "Import JSON")

-We'll use the playbooks, [access_switch_base_config.yaml](./Task_1_Apply_Base_Configuration/access_switch_base_config.yaml) and [core_switch_base_config.yaml](./Task_1_Apply_Base_Configuration/core_switch_base_config.yaml) to push the base configuration templates to the core and access switch.
+We'll use Ansible playbooks to push the base configuration templates to the core and access switch.
 In the interest of time, the wan router has already been configured, but as it is also an IOS-XE device, the techniques in this guide can be used to configure a router.

-Let's review the core_switch_base_config.yaml playbook
+Let's review the [core_switch_base_config.yaml](./Task_1_Apply_Base_Configuration/core_switch_base_config.yaml) playbook

 ```
 - hosts: core